Giorgio Pantano

 Giorgio Pantano (born 4 February 1979) is an Italian former professional racing driver who drove for the Jordan Formula One team for much of the 2004 season before being replaced by Timo Glock.
 He also raced in Formula 3000.
 He retired from racing at the end of 2014.

-He raced in the GP2 Series from its inaugural year in 2005 until his championship campaign in 2008, holding the record for most races competed and most races won in the series.
+Pantano raced in the GP2 Series from its inaugural year in 2005 until his championship campaign in 2008, holding the record for most races competed, and most races won in the series.
 As of 2011, these records have been taken over by Luca Filippi (86 starts) and Pastor Maldonado (10 wins) respectively.

 Career

 Early years

 Born in Conselve, near Padua, Pantano is the holder of one of the best records ever in karting, where he started at age nine.
 Nico Rosberg grew up with a poster of Pantano on his bedroom wall and later would describe the Italian as being "probably the best of all time in karts."
 Fernando Alonso once called Pantano "invincible" and that in karting he had looked up to him as being "a really incredible talent."

-In his first year in Cadet karting, he achieved the Italian and European titles.
+In his first year in Cadet karting, Pantano achieved the Italian and European titles.
 In 1994, he won the Italian and World titles in Junior karting and in 1995 and 1996 won the European Formula A title.
-In 1996 he was signed by AMG-Mercedes, from where he went through a difficult patch to enter Formula One racing.
+In 1996, he was signed by AMG-Mercedes, from where he went through a difficult patch to enter Formula One racing.
 He entered the winter series of Palmer Audi in 1999 and tested for the Astromega Formula 3000 team before signing for the KMS team that would take him to race in Formula Three in his first year of single-seater racing.
 He won his first race and went on to win the title.